Mikhail Kokorich: Destinus

 In 2021, Kokorich moved to Switzerland and founded Destinus to develop hydrogen-powered hyperplanes - hybrids between a rocket and an airplane for cargo transportation between continents.
 Destinus is headquartered in the canton of Vaud and has offices in Munich, Madrid, and Toulouse.
 In November 2021, first prototype – "Jungfrau30" - made its maiden flight.
 The purpose of this test was to see how the hypersonic flight geometry would perform at low speeds during the critical takeoff and landing phases.

-Political position
+Political positions

-In 2022 Kokorich condemned Russian invasion of Ukraine, he is one of the prominent Russians constituting the Anti-War Committee.
+In 2022 Kokorich condemned the Russian invasion of Ukraine, he is one of the prominent Russians constituting the Anti-War Committee.
+In January 2024, Kokorich announced that he had renounced Russian citizenship due to fundamental disagreement with government policies.